hyeongukryu/hammock2/README.md

 hammock2
 ========
+"_REST, easy&trade;"

-A single .cs file for making munchy munchy API.
+hammock2 is a single .cs file for making munchy munchy API.
 Fully dynamic, so no "client library" required.
+_(It's Dapper for HTTP)_

 _LOL jk there's dependencies_
 ```